 Pregnancy Symptoms – Week 29

-Baby continues to be active and those first few flutters of movement have given way to hard jabs and punches that may take your breath away.
-If you notice a decrease in movement do a fetal kick count: your baby should move at least 10 times in an hour.
+Baby continues to be active and those first few flutters of the movement have given way to hard jabs and punches that may take your breath away.
+If you notice a decrease in the movement does a fetal kick count.
+Your baby should move at least 10 times in an hour.
 If your baby moves less talk to your health care provider.

 Pregnancy Symptoms – Week 30